wpsharks/comet-cache/quick-cache/readme.txt

 = EMERGENCY: If All Else Fails (How-To Remove Quick Cache) =

 Ordinarily you can just deactivate Quick Cache from the plugins menu in WordPress.
-However, if you're having a more serious issue, please following the instructions here.
+However, if you're having a more serious issue, please follow the instructions here.

 1. Log into your site via FTP; perhaps using [FileZilla](http://www.youtube.com/watch?v=joXUMhr8PhU).
 2. Delete this file: `/wp-content/advanced-cache.php`